Carmen-Aguilar/charities-funding-wm/README.md

-# Grants for West Midlands' charities at its lowest level since 2011
+# Grants for West Midlands at its lowest level since 2010

-In XX I publish...
+In August 8th I published this story in Birmingham Eastside:

 The code used to scrape the website is:
     #!/usr/bin/env python